 Tania Hershman is the author of a poetry chapbook, Nothing Here Is Wild, Everything Is Open (Southword, 2016), two short story collections: My Mother Was An Upright Piano: Fictions (Tangent Books, 2012), and The White Road and Other Stories (Salt, 2008), and co-author of Writing Short Stories: A Writers’ & Artists’ Companion (Bloomsbury, Dec 2014).
 A third short story collection (Unthank Books) and her debut poetry collection (Nine Arches Press) will be published in 2017.
 Tania is curator of ShortStops, celebrating short story activity across the UK & Ireland.

 Aki Schilz is a writer and editor based in London.
 She is co-founder of the #LossLit Twitter writing project alongside Kit Caless, and co-editor of LossLit Magazine.
-Aki works at The Literary Consultancy, where she is the Editorial Services Manager.
+Aki works at The Literary Consultancy, where she is the Editorial Services Manager, and in her posts she provides not just writing tips, but also on the journey to publication.

 Patrick Holland lives between Brisbane, Saigon and Beijing.
 He is the author of the travel book Riding the Trains in Japan: travels in the sacred and supermodern east, as well as the short story collection The Source of the Sound, which won the Scott Prize.
 His novels include The Darkest Little Room, a thriller set in Saigon, and The Mary Smokes Boys, a story of horse thieves which was longlisted for the Miles Franklin Award and shortlisted for the Age Book of the Year.